wp-plugins/shortpixel-image-optimiser/readme.txt

 = Where do I use my API key? =

-You use the API key in the ShortPixel plugin Settings, don’t forget to click Save Settings.
-The same API can be used on multiple websites/blogs.
+You use the API key in the ShortPixel plugin Settings (don’t forget to click Save Settings).
+The same API key can be used on multiple websites/blogs.

-= What does bulk optimisation mean? =
+= What does Bulk Optimisation mean? =

-The bulk option lets ShortPixel optimise all your images at once (not one by one).
-You can do this in the Media > Bulk ShortPixel section by clicking on the Compress all your images button.
+The Bulk option makes ShortPixel optimise all your images at once (not one by one).
+You can do this in the Media > Bulk ShortPixel section by clicking on the **Compress all your images** button.

 = Are my images safe? =

 Yes, privacy is guaranteed.
-The ShortPixel automated encryption process doesn't allow anyone to view your photos.
+The ShortPixel encryption process doesn't allow anyone to view your photos.

+= What happens with my original images after they have been processed with ShortPixel? =

+Your images are automatically stored in a backup folder, on your hosting server.
+After optimisation, if you want to switch back to a certain original image, hit **Restore backup** in the Media Library.
+If you are happy with the ShortPixel optimised images, you can deactivate saving the backups in the plugin Settings.

 = What types of formats can be optimised? =

-For now, ShortPixel supports JPEG and PNG.
-Thumbnails are also optimised.
+For now, ShortPixel supports JPEG, PNG and GIF formats.
+Animated GIFs and thumbnails are also optimised.
 Additional formats are scheduled for optimisation in the future.

 = I’m stuck.
 What do I do? =

-ShortPixel team is here to help. <a href="https://shortpixel.com/contact">Contact us</a>!
+The ShortPixel team is here to help. <a href="https://shortpixel.com/contact">Contact us</a>!

 == Screenshots ==